Led by Rev. Dr. Jay Terbush and Pastor Ray Medeiros

 *U.C.C.
 Order of Service, The Hymnal of the United Church of Christ, page 20

 Our labyrinth is a classical Chartres design.
-It is set up and open to supervised use by the public during special times of the church year such as Advent and Lent.
+It is set up and open to supervised use by the public during special times of the church year such as Advent, Lent, and All Saints Sunday.

 Walking a labyrinth is an ancient method for the practice of prayer and meditation.
 The labyrinth represents a journey to our own center and back again out into the world.
 There is no right way to walk a labyrinth.
 You only have to enter and follow the path.
 However, your walk can encompass a variety of attitudes.
 It may be joyous or somber.
 It might be thoughtful or prayerful.
 You may use it as a walking meditation.